aditimukerjee/Pandas-Titanic-Dataset/README.md

 # pandas-titanic

-Here I analyzed the famous tianic dataset using numpy and pandas
+Here I analyzed the famous titanic dataset using numpy and pandas